mfumagalli/ngsTools/README.md

     % make clean

 NOTE: We now provide a direct link to ANGSD's repository on github.
-We anyway recommend users to refer to http://popgen.dk/wiki/index.php/ANGSD to ensure that the latest version is in use.
+We anyway recommend users to refer to its official website [here](http://popgen.dk/wiki/index.php/ANGSD) to ensure that the latest version is in use.

 To get the latest version of ngsTools package: